2025 English cricket season

 The 2025 English cricket season commenced on 4 April and finished on 27 September 2025.

-It is the 125th season in which the County Championship has been an official competition and featured First-Class, List-A, and Twenty20 cricket competitions throughout England and Wales.
+It was the 125th season in which the County Championship has been an official competition and featured First-Class, List-A, and Twenty20 cricket competitions throughout England and Wales.

 Following a restructure of domestic women's cricket, this was the inaugural season of competition in which counties were divided into Tiers.

 For both men and women, the fifth edition of The Hundred was played from 5 – 31 August 2025.

 International tours

 Zimbabwe men's tour

 In May, Zimbabwe played England in a one-off Test match at Trent Bridge.
 England won the match by an innings and 45 runs.

 West Indies men's tour

 In May and June, West Indies toured England to play three Twenty20 International (T20I) and three One Day International (ODI) matches.
 England completed a clean sweep to win both series 3–0.